 Before I give a verdict, I’d just like to acknowledge that some traditionalists prefer to keep their soles looking exactly the way they were made.
 These people opt against sole protection based purely on aesthetic reasoning and this is entirely reasonable.

 Looking at the more practical side of the argument, it appears that most opinions against sole protection stem from a misunderstanding of what the process actually involves.
-These myths seem to be perpetuated by retailers and brands, who provide misleading information on what is a tried and tested method of preserving your leather soles.
+These myths seem to be perpetuated by retailers and luxury brands, who provide misleading information on what is a tried and tested method of preserving your leather soles.